BSN Completion Program

 In order to graduate with a BSN Completion degree from Aultman College, 38 credit hours must be completed at Aultman College.

 Program Effectiveness Data

 Click here to review the Bachelor of Science in Nursing Completion program effectiveness data.

 "The baccalaureate degree program in nursing at Aultman College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org.)."
-The bachelor of science in nursing completion program (BSN-C) was reviewed in February 2015 for initial accreditation by the Commission on Collegiate Nursing Education (CCNE) and received full accreditation through 2020.
-The next visit will take place in spring 2020.
+The CCNE Board of Commissioners granted accreditation to the baccalaureate degree program in nursing at Aultman College for ten years extending to December 31, 2030.
+The next visit will be in the spring of 2030.